With the news that Blade Runner is now available to buy on GOG, we're republishing Andy's retrospective from back in 2017.

 Some of the original cast from the film reprise their roles for the game, including Sean Young as Rachael, Brion James as Leon, James Hong as Chew, William Sanderson as JF Sebastian, and Joe Turkel as Tyrell.
-It’s actually possible to miss the meeting with Rachel and Tyrell if you don’t talk to your captain, Guzza, at a specific time in the police station.
+It’s actually possible to miss the meeting with Rachael and Tyrell if you don’t talk to your captain, Guzza, at a specific time in the police station.
 The performances are a mixed bag in any case.
-Hong is brilliant as Chew (he’s brilliant in everything), but Brion James seems to have forgotten how to play Leon.
-But, again, as a fan of the film, I love that Westwood managed to reunite some of the cast at all.
+Hong is brilliant as Chew (he’s brilliant in everything), but some of the other cast sound a bit dazed.
+However, again, as a fan of the film, I love that Westwood managed to reunite some of the cast at all.

 Blade Runner is a game with big ideas that almost always fall flat, but it’s still a worthwhile experience—especially for fans of the movie.
 There are far better point-and-click adventures on PC, but few are this atmospheric.
-Sadly, all of the original game assets have been lost, like tears in rain, so an HD remake or modern port seems unlikely.
+Sadly, all of the original game assets have been lost, like tears in rain, so an HD remaster seems unlikely.
 But the light that burns twice as bright burns half as long...